Updated 02-18-21

 03-05-75 - Grateful Dead rehearsal at the Bob Weir studio in Mill Valley, CA - Ned plays on "Crazy Fingers" and other songs.
 Part of this session can be heard after the 33:00 mark on Grateful Dead Hour No. 359: http://rhino.edgeboss.net/qtime/rhino/gdead/gdhour/gdh359_podcast.mov?timestamp=1417185039&ttl=600&iprange=0.0.0.0/0&cryptosignature=9A5B71A72B17CCB35DE3A8E0FC13C1C44F222B6C

-03-17-75 - Scheduled Grateful Dead partial rehearsal, then "Seastones" recording session at Bob Weir's studio in Mill Valley, CA - This studio session includes Ned's "Birthday Jam" and a "Seastones" session with David Crosby.
-Ned and the group play on the David Crosby tunes "Low Down Payment" and "Homeward Through the Haze".
-They jam on Ned's tunes for a second (i.e., to be released later) "Seastones" album entitled "Make a Cat Laugh": "Running Home", "No Name", and "A Lost Soul".
+03-17-75 - Scheduled Grateful Dead rehearsal canceled and became a "jam" and then the originally scheduled "Seastones" recording session at Bob Weir's studio in Mill Valley, CA. This studio session includes "Ned's Birthday Jam" and a "Seastones" session with David Crosby.
+Ned and the group play on the David Crosby tunes "Low Down Payment" and "Homeward Through the Haze", and jam on Ned's tunes for a second (i.e., to be released later) "Seastones" album entitled "Make a Cat Laugh": "Running Home", "No Name", "A Lost Soul", and an unnamed tune.
+Ned was the only keyboard player and played acoustic and electric pianos.
 These sessions exist in trading circles on three CDs. https://archive.org/details/gd75-03-17.sbd.vernon.10111.sbeok.shnf

 03-xx-75 - Grateful Dead rehearsal at the Bob Weir studio in Mill Valley, CA - Ned plays with the Grateful Dead on these "Blues for Allah" rehearsals.
 These sessions exist in trading circles on three CDs. https://archive.org/details/gd1975-06-07.bluesruffs.sbd.smith.94427.sbeok.flac16